Skogafoss waterfall

 Home » Iceland Photo Locations » Icelandic Waterfalls » Skógafoss Waterfall – South Iceland

-Skógafoss waterfall is one of the most popular waterfalls in Iceland and is in the top 5 largest in the country.
-Aside from the millions of gallons of glacial melt-water cascading over this huge cliff, Skógafoss offers camping and hiking for the adventurous visitor.
+Skógafoss waterfall is one of the most popular waterfalls in Iceland and is among the top 5 largest in the country.
+Aside from the millions of gallons of glacial melt water cascading over this huge cliff, Skógafoss offers camping and hiking for the adventurous visitor.
 It is an impressive curtain of glacier melt water.
 The waterfall is fed by two glaciers: Eyjafjallajokull and Mýrdalsjökull, making it a unique waterfall in Iceland.

 Treasure at Skógafoss Waterfall

-One of the first settlers in Iceland, Þrasi Þórólfsson is rumoured to have hidden a treasure chest behind Skógafoss falls.
+One of the first settlers in Iceland, Þrasi Þórólfsson is rumoured to have hidden a treasure chest behind Skógafoss Falls.
 This is obviously just one of those rumours that was spread to kill stupid travelers.
-In almost every inaccessible spot in Iceland there is this story of hidden treasure.
+In almost every inaccessible spot in Iceland, there is a story of hidden treasure.

 Skogafoss waterfall: Top #Iceland photo locations